Notsomber/Steam-Method-/readme.md

 ---

-### Steps to Unlock Games:
+### Steps to Use the Lua Injector:
+1. Launch the Lua Injector tool.
+2. A floating Steam icon will appear on your screen.
-1. Use the Lua Injector to inject the downloaded script into your Steam client.
+3. Drag the downloaded Lua script into the floating Steam icon.
-2. Launch Steam and select the game you want to unlock.
+4. Right-click the Steam icon and select **Restart** to apply the script and unlock the game.
-3. Enjoy the game locally while the script is running.
-Steam will display "Spacewarp" as the game title.
+5. Launch the game and enjoy playing locally while the script is active.
+   - **Note:** The game will show as "Spacewarp" while running.

 ---